aroyan/aroyan/README.md

 - 👋 Hi, I’m @arbase
 - 👀 I’m interested in UI/UX, Web design, Data science and, Machine learning
 - 🌱 I’m currently learning C++, CSS and, JavaScript
-- 💞️ I’m looking to collaborate on making project
+- 💞️ I’m looking to collaborate on making project related to C++, CSS and, JavaScript
-- 📫 How to reach me ...
+- 📫 How to reach me visit me on Twitter as @arbase_
 - I'm gonna make video about my progress on my youtube channel

 <!---